 - Each submission must utilize the appropriate form below.

 - Each submission must answer all questions fully and in sufficient detail to allow reviewers to make the determinations required.

 - Each submission must include all attachments requested in the form or email to firstname.lastname@example.org

-- NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (external link)
+Experiments that are Exempt from the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules 2017 (external pdf)

 (please note, you are still required to submit an IBC Application Form even if your activity is exempt from IBC review.
 The IBC has sole authority in determining whether an activity is exempt or not.)